 Why Did Lydia Sell Purple Cloth?

 As mentioned, Lydia sold purple, but what does it mean that Lydia was a seller of purple?
 It’s not referring to clothes or jewelry as we would think.
-Instead, the scriptures are talking about the expensive purple dye that was made by the Phoenicians and used by royalty and the wealthy.
+Instead, the scriptures talk about the expensive purple dye that was made by the Phoenicians and used by royalty and the wealthy.
 Have you ever heard of the saying “to be born into a wealthy lifestyle” is called “born in the purple”?

 If you remember in Luke 16:19, the rich man of Jesus’ parable was “clothed in purple”.
 The dye was made from the murex sea snail by a well-guarded process according to the book of Maccabees – which calls it “purple of the sea”.
 Supposedly, it took 10-12,000 of the creatures to produce one gram of dye.
 Wow, that’s a lot of sea creatures!

-Did Lydia in the Bible have a husband?
+Did Lydia in the Bible Have a Husband?

 After she was saved, she influenced her entire household to trust Christ (Ac.
 16:15).
 We don’t know who was part of her household, but she most likely had servants and financial means since she lived in an affluent town.
 There are no records revealing whether she had a husband; she may have been a widow at this point in her life.

-What does Lydia Mean?
+What Does Lydia Mean?

 If you’re wondering what Lydia means, the name Lydia means “from Lydia” in Greek.
 Lydia was a region on the west coast of Asia Minor, supposedly named for legendary king Lydos.
 The meaning of the name Lydia in Hebrew means a standing pool.